 Asset Finance is for businesses that can't afford to pay upfront

-Not true - Asset Finance is a way for businesses to acquire the assets it needs today and pay for them from the cash flow generated by them.
-Using finance allows you to retain current working capital and fund expansion in terms of man power and materials.
+Not true - It's is a way for businesses to acquire the equipment it needs today and pay for them from the cash flow generated by them.
+Using finance allows you to retain current working capital and fund expansion in terms of manpower and materials.

 It is better to buy equipment outright rather than use Asset Finance